The Sequential Patterns Analysis module

 Basic parameters for an Sequential patterns analysis

-In Synop Analyzer, an sequence analysis is started by loading a data source - the so-called training data - into memory and by clicking on the button in the input data panel on the left side of the Synop Analyzer GUI.
+In Synop Analyzer, an sequence analysis is started by loading a data source - the so-called training data - into memory and by clicking on the button sequence analysis in the input data panel on the left side of the Synop Analyzer GUI.
 The button opens a panel named Sequences Detection.
 In the lower part of this panel, you can specify the settings for an sequential patterns analysis and start the search.
 The detection process itself can be a long-running task, therefore it is executed asynchronically in several parallelized background threads.
 In the upper part of the panel, the detected sequences - the so-called sequence model - are displayed.

 The following paragraphs and screenshots demonstrate the handling of the various sub-panels and buttons at hand of the sample data doc/sample_data/RETAIL_PURCHASES.txt.
 We assume that these data have been imported into Synop Analyzer as described in Name mappings and Taxonomies, that means with PURCHASE_ID as group field, CUSTOMER_ID as entity field, DATE as order field, PRICE as weight field and with doc/sample_data/RETAIL_NAMES_DE_EN.txt as article names and doc/sample_data/RETAIL_ARTICLEGROUPS.txt as article hierarchies.